Critical Fermi surfaces in generic dimensions arising from transverse gauge field interactions: Introduction

 \section{Introduction}

-Metallic states that lie beyond the framework of Laudau Fermi liquid theory are often dubbed as non-Fermi liquids.
-It is a theoretically challenging task to study such systems, and consequently there have been intensive efforts dedicated to building a framework to understand them \cite{holstein,reizer,leenag,HALPERIN,polchinski,ALTSHULER,Chakravarty,eaKim,nayak,nayak1,lawler1,SSLee, metlsach1,metlsach,chubukov1,Chubukov,mross,Jiang,ips2,ips3,Shouvik1,Lee-Dalid,shouvik2,ips-uv-ir1, ips-uv-ir2,ips-subir,ips-sc,ips-c2,andres1,andres2,Lee_2018,ips-fflo}.
+Metallic states that lie beyond the framework of Landau Fermi liquid theory are often dubbed non-Fermi liquids.
+A finite density of of nonrelativistic fermions coupled to a transverse $U(1)$ gauge field has been known as an example of a non-Fermi liquid.
+This model was first studied by Holstein, Norton, and Pincus \cite{holstein}, whose original motivation was to understand the effects of the electromagnetic field coupled to a metal.
+However, it was realized that the same field theory applies to the case of fermions coupled to abelian / non-abelian emergent gauge field(s) in various scenarios like certain quantum spin liquids \cite{PhysRevResearch.2.013072}, normal state of cuprate superconductors \cite{baskaran,larkin,PhysRevLett.63.680,leenag,blok,ubbens}, and the compressible quantum Hall systems at $1/2$-filling \cite{nayak1,Chakravarty}.
+Such a fictitious transverse gauge field has the gauge coupling value of the order unity (and not the value $1/137$ of the fine structure constant of the electromagnetic forces) and consequently, gives rise to a strongly correlated system.
+It is a theoretically challenging task to study such systems, and consequently there have been intensive efforts dedicated to building a framework to understand them \cite{holstein,reizer,leenag,HALPERIN,polchinski,ALTSHULER,Chakravarty,eaKim,nayak,nayak1,lawler1,SSLee, metlsach1,metlsach,chubukov1,Chubukov,mross,Jiang,ips2,ips3,Shouvik1,Lee-Dalid,shouvik2,ips-uv-ir1,ips-uv-ir2,ips-subir,ips-sc,ips-c2,andres1,andres2,Lee_2018,ips-fflo}.
 They are also referred to as critical Fermi surface states, as the breakdown of the Fermi liquid theory is brought about by the interplay between the soft fluctuations of the Fermi surface and some gapless bosonic fluctuations.
-Thess bosonic degrees of freedom can be massless scalar bosons, or the transverse components of gauge fields.
+These bosonic degrees of freedom can be massless scalar bosons, or the transverse components of gauge fields.
 A similar situation also arises in semimetals, where instead of a Fermi surface, there is a Fermi node interacting with long-ranged (unscreened) Coulomb potential which gives rise to a non-Fermi liquid behaviour \cite{abrikosov,moon-xu,rahul-sid,ips-rahul}.
 Since the quasiparticles are destroyed, there is no obvious perturbative parameter in which one can carry out a controlled expansion, which would ultimately enable us to extract the universal properties.

 In this paper, we consider the case when Fermi surfaces are coupled with emergent gauge fields \cite{Chakravarty,MOTRUNICH,LEE_U1,PALEE,MotrunichFisher,nayak1,mross,ips2,ips3}.
 This belongs to the category when the critical boson carries zero momentum, and the quasiparticles lose coherence across the entire Fermi surface.
 An example when the critical boson with zero momentum is a scalar, is the Ising-nematic critical point \cite{metlsach1,ogankivfr,metzner,delanna,kee,lawler1,rech,wolfle,maslov,quintanilla,yamase1,yamase2,halboth, jakub,zacharias,eaKim,huh,Lee-Dalid,ips-uv-ir1,ips-uv-ir2,ips-subir,ips-sc}.
 There are complementary cases when the critical boson carries a finite momentum.
 Examples include the critical points involving spin density wave (SDW), charge density wave (CDW) \cite{metlsach,chubukov1,Chubukov,shouvik2,ips-c2,andres1,andres2}, and the FFLO order parameter \cite{ips-fflo}.